 - 2 tbl olive oil or avocado oil + additional for pan

-Mix flours, salt, baking powder, and cinnamon together in a medium size bowl.
-Set aside.
+Whisk together flours, salt, baking powder, and cinnamon in a medium size bowl.

 Pour about a tablespoon of oil into a hot 10 inch cast iron pan or skillet. ( Not too hot or your pancakes will burn).
 Keep heat on medium while making pancakes, adjusting to medium low heat if pan gets too hot.
 Getting your pan warmed to the right temperature is the key to making a good pancake.